-"Responsible employee" means any faculty member, other academic appointee, or staff member who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
+"Responsible employee" means any faculty member, other academic appointee, or staff employee who would reasonably be expected to have the authority or duty to report or take action to redress sexual misconduct.
+A responsible employee is obligated to report sexual misconduct to the department chair or supervisor, dean, or Affirmative Action Officer.